Questions & Answers

 Q7: Are all aluminum alloy handcuffs are better than steel or stainless steel handcuffs ?

-A7: NO. It depends.
+A7: —-Not always, it depends.
 Aluminum alloys return to their “soft origin” in strength after manufacturing ( forging , stamping/punching , and milling).
 Un-tempered aluminum alloys cannot be used in handcuff parts.
 Aluminum handcuffs are not always as good as steel ones unless their are properly tempered.

 Aluminum alloys 7075 and 6061 become 7075-T6 and 6061-T6 after tempered, their strengths are much higher than steel and stainless steel based on their weight ratios.

-Q8: What precautions should be taken when using Hulkkuffs ?
+Q8: What precautions should be taken in operating Hulkkuffs ?

 Q9: What do you mean that the Hulkkuffs are 70-80% faster than conventional handcuffs ?